mxndyj/SpeedScan/README.md

 # Features
 Allows users to upload a pdf on click or drag-and-drop.
-The program processes the file and outputs a new edited pdf named "speedscanned.pdf" to the user which contains the text from their original inputted pdf but with a reading technique applied.
+The program processes the file and outputs a new edited pdf named "speedscanned" to the user which contains the text from their original inputted pdf but with a reading technique applied.
 # Concept Video
 https://youtu.be/DIqV_ZAlt2c